WHAT IS DOLLY PARTON'S IMAGINATION LIBRARY?

 Sign up today!
 ALL children under the age of five in Wapello County are eligible.
 Simply submit an official registration form by an authorized adult.

 Download and print the brochure and registration form here or apply at the Ottumwa Public Library in person.
 Completed forms should be submitted by mail or in-person to:

 Books will begin arriving at your home, addressed to your child, within eight to ten weeks!
 The first book each child receives is "The Little Engine That Could."
 They will continue to receive a free, age-appropriate book each month until they turn five or move out of Wapello County.
 To ensure you continue receiving books, make sure to notice Ottumwa Public Library of any address changes.
 When your child turns five years old, their final book will be "Look Out Kindergarten, Here I Come!"

 You can also access resources like age-appropriate tips for reading with children, coloring and activity sheets, and educational videos at the Dolly Parton's Imagination Library Parent Resource page.

-This program is supported by local funders and individual donors.
+Local funders and individual donors support this program.
 The local cost for each child is only $2.10 per month!
 You can support the program with a one-time or recurring donation.
 100% of the funds donated to this program go towards the cost of books and shipping.

 You can make a tax-deductible donation here!